meteor/meteor/content/data-loading.md

 });
 ```

-When we create a subscription to this publication on the client, we can provide this argument via the `Meteor.subscribe()` call:
+When we subscribe to this publication on the client, we can provide this argument via the `Meteor.subscribe()` call:

 ```js
 Meteor.subscribe('Todos.inList', { listId: list._id });